Live & Loud

-Live & Loud is a live album recorded by the former Black Sabbath singer Ozzy Osbourne, released on 28 June 1993.
-At the time, it was to be Osbourne's final album following Osbourne's final tour before retiring, aptly titled "No More Tours".
-The track "Black Sabbath" featured the original line-up of Black Sabbath, the members of which were invited to join Ozzy as guest stars for the Costa Mesa Reunion shows.
+Live & Loud is a live album recorded by heavy metal vocalist Ozzy Osbourne, released on 7 June 1993.
+At the time, it was to be Osbourne's final album following his final tour before retiring, aptly titled "No More Tours".
+The track "Black Sabbath" featured a reunion of the original line-up of Black Sabbath, Osbourne's former band, in which the other members were invited to join Ozzy as guest stars for the Costa Mesa Reunion shows.
+Other songs were performed by the original Black Sabbath lineup, but were not included in this release.

-In addition to the standard release in a 'fat-boy' 2CD case, the album was released as a digipak with a metal 'speaker grille' cover and included tattoos, as well as the booklet; the official release was preceded by a single CD sampler issued as a promotional item.
+In addition to the standard release in a '"fat-boy" two-CD case, the album was released as a digipak with a metal speaker grille cover and included tattoos, as well as the booklet; the official release was preceded by a single CD sampler issued as a promotional item.

-A DVD of Live & Loud was also issued, one of the very first music compilation released in that format.
+A DVD of Live & Loud was also issued, one of the first music compilations released in that format.
 The DVD is a compilation of live footage from several shows rather than a single concert: this is evident as Osbourne can be seen both shirtless and wearing different clothes during the same song, while guitarist Zakk Wylde can be seen playing up to three different guitars in the same song.
 The live recordings in the CD (with the exclusion of Wylde's guitar solo and Castillo's drum solo) are used as the soundtrack for the collage of performances in the video release, the only difference being in the selection of speeches with which Osbourne introduces some of the songs.

 In 1994, Osbourne won a Grammy Award for Best Metal Performance for the live version of "I Don't Want to Change the World", featured on this album.

-Due to ongoing legal litigation regarding song writing credits for the track, "Shot In The Dark", this album, along with The Ultimate Sin and Just Say Ozzy (both of which also included the song), were not remastered and reissued along with the rest of Ozzy's back catalog in 2002.
+Due to ongoing legal litigation regarding song writing credits for the track "Shot In The Dark", this album, along with The Ultimate Sin and Just Say Ozzy (both of which also included the song), were not remastered and reissued along with the rest of Ozzy's back catalog in 2002.
 However, the Grammy-winning live track, "I Don't Want to Change the World" from Live & Loud did appear on The Essential Ozzy Osbourne compilation released in 2003.